chiaraco/HABiC/README.md

 For a complete running example on synthetic dataset, please see [scriptHABiC.py](scriptHABiC.py).
 The code generates two DataFrames with prediction performances (mean and standard deviation) of all presented algorithms.

-To run the example code, simply activate the conda environment and execute the code from the root of the project:
+To run the example code, activate the conda environment and execute the code from the root of the project:
 ```bash
 > conda activate HABiCenv
 > python scriptHABiC.py